Mwni/blender-animation-retargeting/README.md

 ![section for baking in the add-on panel](https://manuelotto.com/files/retarget/baking.png)

 Since the target bones are driven by drivers, you can bake everything youself, if you want.
-Make sure the check 'Visual Keying' if you do so.
+Make sure to check 'Visual Keying' if you do so.

 Ignore the 'Batch Import & Bake' option.
 (It covers my personal needs)